GHanush/ChoiceAdaptationModels_NHB/README.md

 1. Download folder 'ChoiceAdaptationModels_NHB'.
 2. Open MATLAB.
 3. Navigate to subfolder 'Exp1' to run model fitting to data of Experiment 1.
+4. Navigate to subfolder 'domval' to run model fitting to data of any one participant in Experiment 1.
-4. Follow instructions in file 'README.md' in chosen subfolder 'Exp1'.
+5. Follow instructions in file 'README.md' in chosen subfolder 'Exp1'.

 ## Software Requirements